 Recommendation: Congress should make permanent the Commission's authority to assess administrative fines for violations of the law requiring timely reporting of receipts and disbursements.
-The Commission's current Administrative Fine Program only covers violations that relate to reporting periods through December 31, 2018.
+The Commission's current Administrative Fine Program only covers violations that relate to reporting periods through December 31, 2023.

-Explanation: On December 26, 2013, President Obama signed legislation that extended the Administrative Fine Program, which authorized the Commission to include in the Program certain violations of 2 U.S.C. §§ 434 and 437 (now 52 U.S.C. §§ 30104 and 30105) that relate to reporting periods through December 31, 2018.
-See Pub.
-L. No. 113-72, 127 Stat.
-1210 (2013).
-Since the Administrative Fine Program was implemented in 2000 through the end of fiscal year 2017, the Commission has processed and made public 3,055 cases, with more than \$5.9 million in fines assessed.
+Explanation: On December 21, 2018, President Trump signed legislation that extended the Administrative Fine Program, which authorized the Commission to include in the Program certain violations of FECA that relate to reporting periods through December 31, 2023.
+Congress has acted six times to extend the Administrative Fine Program, extending the initial covered period from two years to cover 24 years.
+Instead of enacting a seventh temporary extension, Congress should act to make the program permanent.

+Through the Administrative Fine Program, the Commission has processed and made public 3,482 cases, with more than \$6.8 million in fines assessed during the period from implementation of the program in 2000 through the end of fiscal year 2020.
 The Administrative Fine Program has been remarkably successful: over the course of the program, the number of late and nonfiled reports has dramatically decreased.
 For election cycles 1992 through 2000, an average of 21% of campaign finance reports were filed late.
 Since the inception of the Administrative Fine Program, the percentage of late reports has dropped to below 10%.
 As a result, the Administrative Fine Program has become an integral part of the Commission's mission to administer and enforce the Act.
 With fewer late reports and fewer challenges to administrative fines, the Commission has been able to reduce the number of employees who work on this program.
 By making the program permanent, Congress would ensure that the Commission would not lose one of the most cost-effective and successful programs in its history.

 Under the Administrative Fine Program, the Commission considers reports to be filed late if they are received after the due date, but within 30 days of that due date.
 Election-sensitive reports are considered late if they are filed after their due date, but at least five days before the election.
-(Election sensitive reports are those filed immediately before an election and include pre-primary, pre-special, pre-general, October quarterly and October monthly reports.)
 Committees filing reports after these dates are considered nonfilers.
 Civil money penalties for late reports are determined by the amount of activity on the report, the number of days the report was late and any prior penalties for violations under the administrative fine regulations.
-Penalties for nonfiled reports are determined by the estimated amount of activity on the report and any prior violations.
-Committees have the option to challenge the Commission's finding, proposed penalty or both, or they may pay the civil penalty assessed.
+Penalties for nonfiled reports are determined by the estimated amount of activity on